-Dr. Dunn holds a Doctor of Healthcare Administration from the Medical University of South Carolina and a PhD in Organization Development and Management from Benedictine University.
-He received his Master of Public Health with a specialization in occupational epidemiology and doctorate for advanced study in teaching from Emory University in Atlanta.
-Additionally he holds a Master of Business Administration from the Massachusetts Institute of Technology’s Sloan School of Management along with a certificate in human resources management from Harvard University.
+Dr. Dunn holds a Doctor of Health Administration (DHA) from the Medical University of South Carolina and a PhD in Organization Development and Management from Benedictine University.
+He received his Master of Public Health with a specialization in occupational epidemiology and doctorate for advanced study in teaching (DAST) from Emory University in Atlanta.
+Additionally he holds a Master of Business Administration from the Massachusetts Institute of Technology’s Sloan School of Management along with a certificate in human resources management (CSS) from Harvard University.
 He completed his Bachelor of Science in chemistry and macro-environmental science at Howard University in Washington, D.C.
-He also holds eight professional certifications in the areas of strategic HR and learning, including Senior Professional in Human Resources and certified compensation and benefits designations.
+He also holds numerous professional certifications in the areas of strategic HR and learning, including Senior Professional in Human Resources and certified compensation and benefits designations.

 Mary Findley joined Parkland in 2011 from Corporate Integrity Partners, LLC, a health care consulting company specializing in health care compliance program design, implementation assessment, conflicts of interest disclosure management, health care contract managements and other consulting services.

 Prior to that, Findley spent nearly 20 years with the Baylor Health Care System in Dallas.
 She began as a tax manager and worked her way up to become Baylor’s vice president and chief compliance officer.

 Findley holds a Master of Science degree in tax accounting from Texas Tech University, is a certified public accountant and certified in health care compliance from the Health Care Compliance Association.
 She is a member of the Health Care Compliance Association.